-It has been recognized that O-glycosylation is also a common modification in prokaryotes (1,14), which are involved in pathogenesis and/or immune modulation/escape (15).
-For example.
-O-glycosylated flagellar proteins are important Gram-negative bacteria adhesins in (16).Glycosylation of flagellin contributes to the recognition of Burkholderia cenocepacia towards human receptors, leading to a reduced inflammatory response in vitro (17).
-More interestingly. the Gram-positive bacteria Strepto coc ci, Staphylococci and Lactobacilli encode a family of mucin-like proteins, the serine-rich repeat proteins, termed SRRPs.
-Previous reports indicated that SRRPs participate in bacterial adhesion. immune evasion, colonization, biofilm formation (18-23), thus contribute to bacterial infections that cause infective endocarditis, pneumococcal pneumonia, neonatal sepsis and meningitis (23).
-SRRPs usually harbor two serine-rich repeat regions (SRR1 and SRR2), which are subjected to heavy O-glycosylation (23,24), a key modification that contributes to the biogenesis and pathogenesis (24-28).
-For example, disruption of gtfA or gtfB results in the formation of intracellular aggregates of S. gordonii SRRP protein GspB which in turn blocks the transportation of GspB to the bacterial surface (29,30).
+onization, and biofilm formation (18-23) and thus contribute to bacterial infections that cause infective endocarditis, pneumococcal pneumonia, neonatal sepsis, and meningitis (23).
+SRRPs usually harbor two serine-rich repeat regions (SRR1 and SRR2), which are subjected to heavy O-glycosylation (23, 24), a key modification that contributes to the biogenesis and pathogenesis (24-28).
+For example, disruption of gtfA or gtfB results in the formation of intracellular aggregates of Streptococcus gordonii SRRP protein GspB, which in turn blocks the transportation of GspB to the bacterial surface (29, 30).
 Therefore, SRRPs and biogenesis pathways are potential targets for developing novel vaccines or antibacterial agents (23).

-S. pneumoniae TIGR4 encodes an SRRP, termed PsrP, that promotes biofilm formation through interaction with extracellular DNA in the biofilm matrix and adhering to keratin 10 expressing lung epithelial cells (20,26,31,32).
-The glycosylation and secretion of PsrP are controlled by a downstream gene cluster, which encodes ten putative glycosyltransferases, two general secretory pathway proteins, in addition to five accessory secretion components (33).
-Gene synteny analyses suggest that the psrP locus and counterpart loci share a conserved core region of seven genes: secY2, aspl-3, secA2, gftA and gtfB(Fig. 1A).
+Streptococcus pneumoniae TIGR4 encodes an SRRP termed PsrP that promotes biofilm formation through interaction with extracellular DNA in the biofilm matrix and adhering to keratin 10 expressing lung epithelial cells (20, 26, 31, 32).
+The glycosylation and secretion of PsrP are controlled by a downstream gene cluster, which encodes 10 putative glycosyltransferases and 2 general secretory pathway proteins in addition to 5 accessory secretion components (33).
+Gene synteny analyses suggest that the psrP locus and counterpart loci share a conserved core region of seven genes: secY2, asp1-3, secA2, gftA, and gtfB (Fig. 1A).
 Beyond this core region, the gene cluster harbors diverse insertions in different species that encode extra putative glycosyltransferases.
-The conserved core region may provide bacteria a common mechanism for the biosynthesis of SRRPs, whereas the diversity of extra glycosyltransferases, responsible for the heavy O-glycosylation, might enable bacteria to adapt to changing ecological niches mediated by SRRPs (24).
-Previous structural and biochemical studies have demonstrated that the first two steps Streptococcal SRRP glycosylation of are by sequentially catalyzed an O-GlcNAc transferase (OGT) complex GtfA/B (34-37) and Gtf3 (38,39).
-Recent reports on S. parasanguinis SRRP, termed Fap1, revealed that the third and fourth steps of glycosylation are respectively catalyzed by the DUF1792 domain and the GT2 domain of a dual-functional glycosyltransferase dGT1 (40,41).
-Remarkably, S. pneumoniae psrP diverse gene locus encodes the most glycosyltransferases (Fig. 1A), strongly suggesting that PsrP is most likely subjected to a more diverse and complex modification.
-Thus PsrP might be an ideal model to comprehensively illustrate this heavy O-glycosylation pathway.
+The conserved core region may provide bacteria as a common mechanism for the biosynthesis of SRRPs, whereas the diversity of extra glycosyltransferases, responsible for the heavy O-glycosylation, might enable bacteria to adapt to changing ecological niches mediated by SRRPs (24).
+Previous structural and biochemical studies have demonstrated that the first two steps of streptococcal SRRP glycosylation are sequentially catalyzed by an O-GlcNAc transferase complex GtfA/B (34-37) and Gtf3 (38, 39).
+Recent reports on Streptococcus parasanguinis SRRP, termed Fap1, revealed that the third and fourth steps of glycosylation are respectively catalyzed by the DUF1792 domain and the GT2 domain of a dual-functional glycosyltransferase dGT1 (40, 41).
+Remarkably, S. pneumoniae psrP gene locus encodes the most diverse glycosyltransferases (Fig. 1A), strongly suggesting that PsrP is most likely subjected to a more diverse and complex modification.
+Thus, PsrP might be an ideal model to comprehensively illustrate this heavy O-glycosylation pathway.
 However, the subsequent steps of PsrP glycosylation remain unclear except for the first and second steps.

 Here we performed systematic enzymatic activity assays on the nine glycosyltransferases within the psrP locus, except for the pseudogene glyC.
-After adding the first two sugar residues by GtfA/B and Gtf3, the third step of glycosylation is catalyzed by GlyD, GlyE or GlyG, using different sugar donors, whereas the fourth sugar residue could be added by GlyD, GlyE, GlyA or GlyG As a result, the glycosylation of PsrP exhibits a very high polymorphism.
-Furthermore, we revealed a novel "add-on" domain of a Rossmann fold shared by GlyD, GlyE and GlyA that might function as a universal module to forward the peptide acceptor from one enzyme to another.
-Our findings not only provide the catalytic mechanism of SRRPs, but also reveal the molecular basis for the polymorphism of O-glycosylation of surface adhering proteins.
+After adding the first two sugar residues by GtfA/B and Gtf3, the third step of glycosylation is catalyzed by GlyD, GlyE, or GlyG using different sugar donors, whereas the fourth sugar residue could be added by GlyD, GlyE, GlyA, or GlyG.
+As a result, the glycosylation of PsrP exhibits a very high polymorphism.
+Furthermore, we revealed a novel add-on domain of a Rossmann fold shared by GlyD, GlyE, and GlyA that might function as a universal module to forward the peptide acceptor from one enzyme to another.
+Our findings not only provide the catalytic mechanism of SRRPs but also reveal the molecular basis for the polymorphism of O-glycosylation of surface adhering proteins.